jonas205/jlibc/docs/jc_memory.md

 ### JC_MEMORY_CANARY
 Define the 4 Bytes that are used as Canary Bytes.
-They will be repeated infinitely.
+They will be repeated JC_MEMORY_CANARY_REPETITIONS times.

 ### JC_MEMORY_CANARY_REPETITIONS
 How often the Canary Bytes should be added on both sides.